 Terminal hair can also grow on the face.
 A man’s beard or stray hairs on the upper lip or chin in women are forms of terminal hair.

 Eyebrows and eyelashes are also considered to be terminal hair.
-And chest hair is terminal hair, as is the hairline many people have from their navel to their pubic region.
+And chest hair is terminal hair, as is the hairline many people have from their navel to their pubic region (often called a ‘happy trail’).

 What Do Vellus Hair and Terminal Hair Look Like?

 Vellus hair is typically lower in pigment than terminal hair.
 It is shorter, not growing longer than about 5 to perhaps 10mm in length.
-Caucasian people typically have light brown or blond vellus hair.
+People with lighter skin tones typically have unpigmented or very pale blond vellus hair.

 People with more pigmented skin can have vellus hair that ranges in color from light brown to dark brown.
 In women or people without facial hair growth, vellus hair is still present on the sides of the face, although it is colorless.

-Terminal hair goes much deeper into the skin; you may have noticed that it’s much more painful to pluck your eyebrows or to have hair pulled out of your scalp than to lose a few hairs from your arms or legs.
+Terminal hair goes much deeper into the skin; you may have noticed that it’s much more painful to pluck your eyebrows (terminal hair) than to remove the fine peach fuzz (vellus hair) on your cheek.
 This is because terminal hair is rooted much deeper into your skin, which we will discuss below.

 Most of the time, terminal hair is far more pigmented than vellus hair, and it appears on parts of our bodies that we would refer to as “hairy,” like our beards, armpits, pubic area, and of course, our scalps.